 Fold the edges of the banana leaf underneath the package.

-Bring the top and bottom edges of the parchment paper over the top, fold or roll down the edges to make a horizontal seam.
+Bring the top and bottom edges of the parchment paper over the top and fold or roll down the edges to make a horizontal seam.
 Tuck the ends under.

 Cook the Pasteles